 Tetrahydrocannabinol (THC) is the most known psychoactive in marijuana, also known as the cannabis sativa plant.
 And because of its quick psychoactive effects, it is becoming increasingly popular.
 When you ingest weed, the body metabolizes THC and moves it to your brain through your bloodstream.
 THC then combines with the brain receptors to produce the high pleasant feeling you experience afterward.
+To make it more clear, you can have a look at the THC detox plan.

 Consequently, regular cannabis users frequently ask “How long will THC stay in your system?” or “Will you test positive on a drug test after you smoke marijuana?”
 All these are valid worries especially if you play professional sports or if your job performs frequent urine drug tests.
 Y No matter the reason, it’s good to know how long weed will stay in your system.